Innostax/tavajs/src/Frameworks/WebFrameworks/angular/README.md

 <div  id='amazonses'></div>

 ## Email Services:

 ### AmazonSes email service:

 Amazon SES is a cloud email service provider that can integrate into any application for bulk email sending.
 Whether you send transactional or marketing emails, you pay only for what you use.

 ### Running AmazonSes service

- To use AmazonSes service
+  To use AmazonSes service:
   - Go to https://aws.amazon.com/ and create /login to your aws account
   - Search for Simple Email Service in your preferred AWS region.
   - On the SES homepage, click on the “Email Addresses” option from the sidebar on the left.
   - Add the email you want to use for sending an email.
 You will receive an email from  `no-reply-aws@amazon.com`  to verify the email.
 Click on the URL in the mail to verify (your verified email address will be used as the ‘from’ address for the emails you send using AWS-SES).

 Inside `.env` file in <%= nodeName %> directory update environment variables: